yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 <u>Johor XO</u>

 Let us start with the Johor XO.
 As named, grown in Johor, which is lower altitude than Pahang generally.
-So it seems it is not necessary for very altitudes to achieve high fermentation.
+So it seems it is not necessary for very high altitudes to achieve high fermentation.

 Even though botanically a D24 cultivar, the taste characteristic is consistent, and a clear category of its own.